 At Belle Grange, you come to a sign post where a bridleway turns off left, but you keep ahead and right, following the main track towards High Wray.
 The track from here is smooth and flat.
 Slow down as walkers are just around the corner.

 After 500m you arrive at the tarmac road and Red Nab car park.
 Ride through the car park, signed to Wray Castle, and beware of the low wooden barrier as you set off from here.
 The track follows the lake shore and is very flat and smooth for 1.6km.
 Here the track turns away from the lake and heads up hill for 500m, signed to The Castle Gatehouse.
 At the road look right and you will see the Dower House Gatehouse.
 To get to Wray Castle continue on the Castle drive.

 If you retrace your steps back down to the lake shore you can find some lovely spots to enjoy a picnic lunch.
 From here you can reverse the route (making it 8 miles in total) or catch the Bike Boat from Wray jetty to Brockhole, the Lake District Visitor Centre.
-From Brockhole the more confident cyclist can ride back to Windermere in the road or you can catch the 800 bike bus and take your bike on the bus.
+From Brockhole the more confident cyclist can ride back to Windermere on the road or you can catch the 599 service and take your bike on the bus.